 - Cruises offer various activities, from watching a show to taking dance classes.
-You can also find plenty of physical activities to do, like basketball or rock climbing.
+You can also find plenty of physical activities, like basketball or rock climbing.

-- Depending on how big the cruise ship is and the cruise line, you’ll find waterslides, ice skating rinks, carousels, race tracks, etc.
+- Depending on the size of the cruise ship and the cruise line, you’ll find waterslides, ice skating rinks, carousels, go-kart race tracks, etc.

 - One of the biggest reasons cruises are great for families is their fantastic kid’s clubs.